ari-dasci/S-LLM-DaSCI/README.md

-### Large language models for crowd decision making based on prompt design strategies: models, analysis and challenges
+# Large language models for crowd decision making based on prompt design strategies: models, analysis and challenges

 This repository alocates the scripts and extra documentation of the paper submitted by authors:
-+ CristinaZuheros
++ Cristina Zuheros
 + David Herrera-Poyatos
-+ RosanaMontes
++ Rosana Montes
 + Francisco Herrera

 Keywords: